creativechain/crea/README.md

 * Integrated Token Allocation
 * Smart Media Tokens (**soon**)
 * Lowest Entry-Barrier for User Adoption in the market
-* Dozens of dApps already built on Crea and many more to come

 ## Technical Details